buley/personal/src/content/competition-collaboration.md

 # Competition and Collaboration

-> *“Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win.” — Sun Tzu*
+> *“Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win.” -- Sun Tzu*

-> *"Alone we can do so little; together we can do so much." — Helen Keller*
+> *"Alone we can do so little; together we can do so much." -- Helen Keller*

 *Competition isn't about beating others, and collaboration isn't about working together.
 Both are strategic tools for building long-term, systemic advantages.*

-I don't compete to win—I position myself to make winning inevitable.
+I don't compete to win--I position myself to make winning inevitable.

-I don't collaborate for connection—I align with others for strategic advantage.
+I don't collaborate for connection--I align with others for strategic advantage.

 Every interaction, whether competitive or collaborative, must serve a larger strategic purpose.